 To choose these values is to choose inclusiveness, not separation.
+To choose to use these values means that the individual, family, and organization of any size has also chosen to see others as being of equal value and treatment.
 In a society that has chosen to move forward toward social stability, peace, and sustainability, to treat others as having less value than our self causes separation and becomes an immoral act.

 Inclusion does not mean that everyone all the time in all situations and circumstances has to be included in making the decisions and taking actions.
 What it does mean is that our options, choices, decisions, and actions do NOT exclude others from being worthy of receiving equal treatment.

 For example, on a scale of today's society (2018 C.E.) that means there would be no conscious or unconscious policies to exclude minorities from receiving real estate loans to buy a home in a particular area of the city.
 It means that any form of discrimination, prejudice, and bigotry is an immoral act that threatens the quality of life, growth, and equality of the excluded individuals and their groups.